You are here

-This program is easy to implement and can be easily adapted to fit your needs.
-Since 2006 we have launched 28 boats and gained considerable experience which we have used to develop the following guides/handouts to help teachers make this program easy to implement and as rewarding as possible.
+Our program is all about education and it can easily be adapted to fit your needs.
+Since 2006 we have launched over 40 boats and gained considerable experience which we have used to develop the following guides/handouts to help teachers make this program easy to implement and as rewarding as possible.

 These guides include:

 1. Launching options

 4. Sample finder’s instructions

 5. What to put in the watertight compartment

 8. Suggested NOAA websites for teachers and students

 9. Suggested lesson plans